rajfidence/pythonTest/README.md

 # pythonTest
-This is just repository to save my progress in python and learn new basic stuff
+This is just repository to save my progress in python and learn new programs.